Intrinsic Universal Measurements of Non-linear Embeddings: -Divergence and auto-normalizing

+Recall that in our construction, we need a ``distance'' between two local positive measures on the manifold $\calY$: one is associated with a neighbourhood on the data manifold $f(\calY)$ around a reference point $\bm{y}\in\calY$; the other means a neighbourhood based on the underlying geometry of $\calY$ by prior assumption (that is independent of $f$).
+Therefore we fall back to defining information theoretical distances in the space of positive measures.

-Information geometry~\cite{amari16} is a discipline where information theoretic quantities are endowed with a geometric background, so that one can study the ``essence of information'' in an intuitive way.
-It has broad connections with statistical machine learning~\cite{amari95,sun14,yang14}.
+Information geometry~\citep{amari16} is a discipline where information theoretic quantities are endowed with a geometric background, so that one can study the ``essence of information'' in an intuitive way.
+It has broad connections with statistical machine learning~\citep{amari95,lebanon02,sun14,yang14,amari16}.
+We only need one of the many useful concepts from this broad area and refer the reader to \citep{amari16,ignielsen} for proper introductions.

-As an important concept in information geometry, the $\alpha$-divergence~\cite{amari16} is a uni-parametric family of \emph{divergence} (dissimilarity that is asymmetric and disobeying triangle inequality).
-It measures the dissimilarity between two given positive measures (that are not necessarily normalized into probability distributions) $p$ and $q$ as
+The $\alpha$-divergence~\citep{amari16} is a uni-parametric family of \emph{information divergence} (non-negative dissimilarity that is asymmetric and does not satisfy the triangle inequality).
+Given two finite positive measures $\tilde{p}$ and $\tilde{q}$ (that are not necessarily normalized) defined on the same support $\calY$, the $\alpha$-divergence gauges their ``distance'' by